WardLT/ai-project-template/docs/step-by-step.md

 ### Sidebar: How to share your data

 Your raw and processed data may be too large to store in `git` on GitHub, which is best for files smaller than 10MB.
-If it's not, commit your data to GitHub (`git add` then `git commit`) and rest comfortably that it is accessible to tohers.
+If it's not, commit your data to GitHub (`git add` then `git commit`) and rest comfortably that it is accessible to others.

 Instead, my recommendation is to place them on a data source your team can access (e.g., at a computing center, Box) for now and be prepared to publish them later.
 We'll talk [about publication in a later section](#some-time-later-publication).